 Wide-reaching and consistent outreach efforts can result in a strongly diverse pool of qualified applicants.
 There are essential benchmarks for diversifying the faculty and staff.
 Based on such pools, search committees can conduct equitable reviews of the credentials of the applicants.
 In this measurable way, the chair of the search committee demonstrates proactive support of and accountability for increasing diversity in the workforce.

-Equal Opportunity and Outreach facilitates the equitable review of applications by working directly with search committee chairs.
+Human Resources and Equal Opportunity and Outreach facilitates the equitable review of applications by working directly with search committee chairs.
 This also helps to ensure compliance with Civil Rights and related laws and protection of UMass Lowell's status as a recipient of federal and state funds.

 Where there is under-representation in hiring, fair and consistent hiring practices can deliver diversity to the workforce.
 A diverse workforce then can move toward inclusion.
 An inclusive environment is one where the unique contributions of all members of the community are valued.
 Inclusion means that differences are seen sources of growth and mutual benefit, rather than “threats” to the status quo.
 Such an environment leads to reduced workforce problems, and greater productivity, morale, and workforce retention and progress.